 Levetiracetam (N=769) % Placebo (N=439) %

 Asthenia 15 9

 Somnolence 15 8

 Headache 14 13

 Infection 13 8

 Dizziness 9 4

 Pain 7 6

 Pharyngitis 6 4

 Depression 4 2

 Nervousness 4 2

 Rhinitis 4 3

 Anorexia 3 2

 Ataxia 3 1

 Vertigo 3 1

 Amnesia 2 1

 Anxiety 2 1

 Cough Increased 2 1

 Diplopia 2 1

 Emotional Lability 2 0

 Hostility 2 1

 Paresthesia 2 1

 Sinusitis 2 1

-In controlled adult clinical studies, 15% of patients receiving levetiracetam and 12% receiving placebo either discontinued or had a dose reduction as a result of an adverse reaction.
-Table 4 lists the most common (>1%) adverse reactions that resulted in discontinuation or dose reduction and that occurred more frequently in levetiracetam-treated patients than in placebo-treated patients.
+The risk of suicidal thoughts or behavior was generally consistent among drugs in the data analyzed.
+The finding of In controlled adult clinical studies, 15% of patients receiving levetiracetam and 12% receiving placebo either discontinued or had increased risk with AEDs of varying mechanisms of action and across a range of indications suggests that the risk applies to all a dose reduction as a result of an adverse reaction.
+Table 4 lists the most common (>1%) adverse reactions that resulted in discontinuation or dose reduction and that occurred more frequently in levetiracetam-treated patients than in placebo-treated congestion, decreased appetite, and irritability.

-Table 4: Adverse Reactions that Resulted in Discontinuation or Dose Reduction in Placebo-Controlled Studies in Adult Patients Experiencing Partial-Onset Seizures
+Table 4: Adverse Reactions that Resulted in Discontinuation or Dose Reduction in Placebo-Controlled Studies in Adult

-Adverse Reaction Levetiracetam (N=769) % Placebo (N=439) %
+Adverse Reaction Levetiracetam (N=769) Placebo (N=439)

+% %

 Somnolence 4 2

 Dizziness 1 0